LingrajAckerman/Machine-learning-based-project-2/README.md

-In csv based project I have defined "adopted user" as a user where i have logged into the product on three seperate days in at least one seven day period, and identified which factors predict future user adoption.
+In this csv based project I have defined "adopted user" as a user where i have logged into the product on three seperate days in at least one seven day period, and identified which factors predict future user adoption.